Standard Operating Agreement

 - UTA Internal Audit Staff is to review terms and conditions proposed in operating agreements, to ensure that no conflicts exist, and to make formal recommendations to UTA Board of Trustees.

-All financial proposals are to be reviewed by the UTA TOD Departments, a 3rd-Party Consultant, the UTA Internal Audit Department, Executive Committee, TOC-Subcommittee, and UTA Board of Trustees.
+All financial proposals and operating agreements are to be reviewed by the Executive Staff and reviewed and approved by the UTA Board of Trustees.

-The end product of the Financial Plan Process is an executed Operating Agreement, as well as any supporting financial materials (ie market research, pro forma, etc) that have been reviewed by a 3rd-party consultant and the UTA Internal Audit Department.
+The end product of the Financial Analysis Process is an executed Operating Agreement, as well as any supporting financial materials (e.g. market research, pro forma, etc.) that have been reviewed by a 3rd-party consultant and the UTA Internal Audit Department.

-- 1. Financial Plan Proposal: Financial plan proposals are to be completed by development partners within the timeframe defined in a project’s Master Development Agreement (MDA).
+- Financial Analysis Proposal: Financial Analysis proposals are to be completed by development partners within the timeframe defined in a project’s Master Development Agreement (MDA).

-- 6-8.
-Final Reviews: After financial plans have been reviewed by a 3rd-party consultant and the Internal Audit Department, proposals will be reviewed sequentially by the Executive Committee, TOC Sub-Committee, and UTA Board of Trustees.
+- Final Reviews: After financial analyses have been reviewed by a 3rd-party consultant and the Internal Audit Department, proposals will be reviewed by Executive Staff and UTA Board of Trustees.

-- 9. Execute Operating Agreement:Upon approval by the Executive Committee, UTA Staff and developer partners may finalize any negotiations necessary to finalize and execute the project Operating Agreement and prepare for construction.
+- Execute Operating Agreement:Upon approval by the UTA Board of Trustees, UTA Staff and developer partners may finalize any negotiations necessary to execute the Operating Agreement and prepare for construction.